“Things are quiet here; if people keep on moving away, this ain’t going to be nothing but a damned ghost town.”

 At the foot of the range, Lombard’s husband, actor Clark Gable, stayed at the Fayle Hotel and consoled himself in the Pioneer Saloon while awaiting news of his wife’s fate and holding out faint hope for her survival.

 Today, a number of residents still live in Goodsprings, some in restored buildings and others in mobile homes or newer structures.
-The community continues to boast the still operating Pioneer Saloon and the Goodsprings General Store next door.
-The Pioneer Saloon sports its original long cherry wood bar that was brought down from Rhyolite, Nevada, which had already become a ghost town at the time that the saloon was built.
+The community continues to boast the still-operating Pioneer Saloon and the Goodsprings General Store next door.
+The Pioneer Saloon sports its original long cherry wood bar that was brought down from Rhyolite, Nevada, which had already become a ghost town when the saloon was built.
 The old pot-belly stove in the saloon, said to date back to Civil War times, is still used.
 Both the saloon and the general store are sheathed in pressed metal, which resembles bricks.

 In the Memorial Room of the saloon, the walls are covered with old newspapers and photographs of the town’s history, including the fatal airline crash that took Carole Lombard’s life.